Systematic and Statistical Uncertainties in the Non-Gravitational Acceleration of 3I/ATLAS: Results

-In Figure~\ref{fig:nga}, the magnitude of the NGA for our ng3-type models is compared with that obtained for the ng2 model discussed in Section~\ref{orbfits}.
-The time evolution of $A \cdot g(r)$ for the ng3 model with $m=2$ is broadly similar to that of model ng2.
-Likewise, the corresponding NGA parameters inferred from the ng2 and ng3 ($m=2$) orbital fits are, consistently, very close.
-Moreover, all ng3 fits shown in the figure converge to values of $m$ and $\delta_m$ that yield an NGA peak offset comparable to that of the ng2 solution.
+In Figure~\ref{fig:nga}, the magnitude of the NGA for our ng3-type models is also compared with that obtained for the ng2 model discussed in Section~\ref{orbfits}.
+The Figure shows that the time evolution of $A \cdot g(r)$ for the ng3 model with $m=2$ is broadly similar to that of model ng2.
+Consistently, the corresponding NGA parameters inferred from orbital solution ng2 and ng3 (with $m=2$) are very close.
+Moreover, all ng3 fits shown in the figure converge to values of $m$ and $\delta_m$ that yield an NGA peak offset comparable to that of the ng2 solution, i.e., a delay $DT \approx 7.5$ days after perihelion.
 This suggests that, over the observed arc, variations in slope asymmetry can mimic an effective shift in the peak of the NGA, and vice versa, resulting in a partial degeneracy between the two parameterizations.

 The additional degree of freedom, and accompanying degeneracy, arising from $\delta_m$ (or $DT$) introduces a further systematic source of uncertainty on the NGA coefficients and on the total acceleration amplitude $A$.
-Even restricting our considerations to the values of $m$ in the range $3$--$4$, this uncertainty amounts to a factor of $\approx 1.5$.
-It would therefore be very valuable to obtain an independent estimate of $m$ from the observations.
-In this respect, we note that the activity index of \trei{} across perihelion was reported as $3.8 \pm 0.3$ pre-perihelion \citep{Jewitt_Luu:2025} and $4.5 \pm 0.3$ post-perihelion \citep{Hui_ea:2026}.
-These values are roughly consistent with the pre- and post-perihelion slopes of our ng3 model with $m=4$, which also provides the best-quality fit.
-On the other hand, the reported water production rates, even extracted from the same dataset, are currently controversial \citep[see][]{Combi_ea:2025, Tan_ea:2026}.
+For the range of $m$ shown in Table~\ref{tab:asymm}, $A$ scales approximately as $2.1 \times (1.6)^m$.

-It should be emphasized that, since both ng2 and ng3 parameterizations project onto essentially the same observable feature in the data, namely an offset of the peak NGA with respect to perihelion, interpreting differences in the pre- and post-perihelion slopes as physically distinct from a simple peak offset may be unwarranted.
+It would be very valuable to have an independent estimate of $m$ from observations.
+In this respect, we note that the activity index of \trei{} was reported as $3.8 \pm 0.3$ pre-perihelion \citep{Jewitt_Luu:2025} and $4.5 \pm 0.3$ post-perihelion \citep{Hui_ea:2026}.
+This apparent steepening of the activity profile is not reflected in our fitted NGA.
+However, the relationship between photometric activity and NGA is not necessarily straightforward.
+The reported water-production rates, even when derived from the same observational dataset, remain controversial \citep[see][]{Combi_ea:2026, Tan_ea:2026}.
+In particular, although the production rates derived by \citet{Tan_ea:2026} differ substantially from ours, they likewise exhibit a shallower dependence on heliocentric distance after perihelion, with power-law exponents of $5.9 \pm 0.8$ inbound and $3.3 \pm 0.3$ outbound.
+More generally, the physical processes driving the activity may evolve substantially during the apparition.